ProZinc Insulin Approved to Treat Dogs with Diabetes

 • Blood testing to determine glucose levels

 The A1Care A1C test is a blood test that measures the average blood glucose levels over the past 110 days in dogs.
 It’s used for diagnosis and early screening of diabetes.
-Because this test provides long-term monitoring, it shows how well your pet’s treatment plan is working.
+Because this test provides long-term monitoring, it shows how well your pet’s treatment plan works.
 The A1Care test is also available for cats.

 Diabetes Treatment Options for Dogs